Work with network commands

 Detach from

-and leave it running usingCTRL-p CTRL-q
+container2and leave it running usingCTRL-p CTRL-q. -

 Currently,

-by IP address.$ docker attach container3 $ ping 172.17.0.2 PING 172.17.0.2 (172.17.0.2): 56 data bytes ^C --- 172.17.0.2 ping statistics --- 10 packets transmitted, 0 packets received, 100% packet loss
+container2is attached to bothbridgeandisolated_nwnetworks, so it can communicate with bothcontainer1andcontainer3.
+However,container3andcontainer1do not have any networks in common, so they cannot communicate.
+To verify this, attach tocontainer3and try to pingcontainer1by IP address.$ docker attach container3 $ ping 172.17.0.2 PING 172.17.0.2 (172.17.0.2): 56 data bytes ^C --- 172.17.0.2 ping statistics --- 10 packets transmitted, 0 packets received, 100% packet loss

 Detach from

-and leave it running usingCTRL-p CTRL-q
+container3and leave it running usingCTRL-p CTRL-q.

 You can connect a container to a network even if the container is not running.
 However,

-only displays information on running containers.
+docker network inspectonly displays information on running containers.

 Linking containers without using user-defined networks